 Call the Disability Discrimination Lawyers of Carter Law Offices • 816-283-3500

-If you believe your rights under the ADA or MHRA were violated, contact our Kansas City office today.
+If you believe your rights under the ADA or MHRA were violated, let us put our experience to work for you.
+Contact our Kansas City office today at 816-283-3500.
 We offer a free initial consultation to discuss your legal claim.